thewatermethod/resume-resume-ooh-la-la/src/entries/content/introduction.md

 title: About Me
 ---

-Over the last ten plus years, I've been a web developer, software engineer, and webmaster.
-I've worked in a variety of different industries, including ecommerce, education, and civic technology.
-I have a passion for accessibility, problem solving, and building high quality user interfaces and web applications.
-I'm looking for new challenges to grow as a professional and to make a positive impact with my work.
+Experienced software engineer and web developer with over 10 years in building high-quality, accessible web applications across diverse industries, including ecommerce, education, and civic technology.
+Passionate about accessibility, problem-solving, and user-centric design.
+Proven track record working on agile development teams, mentoring engineers, and implementing modern development practices to drive successful outcomes.
+Seeking to contribute my expertise in creating innovative and accessible solutions to a forward-thinking organization.